 What is the easiest way to get my friends booked on the same trip?

 Friends may call our office (800-453-7450), mentioning their friend’s name or personal reservation number.
-For friends who prefer to make a reservation online, they would simply make note in the comment section of the guest’s name whom they are joining.
 Or, we also offer a courtesy hold option, which allows the guest to request a specific number of available seats to be held for designated time period (automatically 48 hours) to allow others to then call in to join the trip.

 What if I’m traveling solo?

 Southwest Sampler pricing is based on double occupancy, so there is a lodging single supplement for solo travelers.
-This handpicked sampling of lodging and activities offers a wonderful group travel environment.
+This handpicked sampling of lodging and activities offers a wonderful travel environment for a solo traveler as well as a group.

 Traveling with Children